Education Studies

 The center is a lab school affiliated with the Education Studies Department.
 As a lab school, its mission includes service to children and their families, the education of college students, and research.
 The faculty and staff have expertise in the supervision of college students’ lab experiences and in the design and implementation of learning experiences for young children.
 Skidmore students, who may participate through academic programs, the work-study program, or volunteerism, have the opportunity to observe academic theory applied and tested in the real world.
 The center operates a prekindergarten class and classes for three- and four-year-old children.

-Associate Professor: Hope Casto
+Professor: Hope Casto

 Assistant Professor: Laurie Rabinowitz, Jessica Somerville-Braun

-Visiting Assistant Professor: Kenneth Sider
+Visiting Assistant Professor: Maddie Neufeld, Kenneth Sider, Becky Smith

 Accreditation Officer and Teaching Professor: Virginia Lee